 - Continued polish for users of Apple’s Retina screens

-This marks a permanent retirement of Chrome’s old integrated Flash Plugin (gcswf32.dll) which has now been removed completely from Chrome 22.
+This marks a permanent retirement of Chrome’s old integrated Flash Plugin (gcswf32.dll) which has now been removed completely.

 Early reports from some users report audio and video problems as a result of using Pepperflash.
 If you encounter issues, try installing the standalone Adobe Flash plugin for non-IE browsers and disabling the Pepperflash plugin.
 See our guide on disabling Flash plugins to resolve crashes.